 What are the most important things to know about Truvada?

 Truvada can cause serious, life-threatening side effects.
-These include a buildup ofin the blood ( ) and problems.
+These include a buildup ofin the blood ( ), problems, and new or worse kidney problems, including kidney failure.

 Contact your health care provider right away if you have any of the following symptoms that could be signs of lactic acidosis: